shikha1108/notes/technicalTerms.md

 * **D stands for Durabiltiy**: The changes of a succesful transaction occurs even if the system fails because of any issue.

 #### Database Indexes
- * What (If I have to talk about Database Indexes, I can say that Database Indexes)  is a data structure technique used to locate and quickly access data in databases.
-Are created to improve the speed of reading the data from a database table.
-We can create indexes on one or more columns of a table.
+ * What (If I have to talk about Database Indexes, I can say that Database Indexes) Is a data structure technique used to locate and quickly access data in databases.
-* Why(The Biggets adavantage of Database Indexes) We can reterive data faster and use data structures like B+ trees.
+* Why(The Biggets adavantage of Database Indexes) Are used to optimize query performance by reducing the number of rows that need to be scanned or sorted.
+They are particularly beneficial for tables with a large amount of data, as they speed up data retrieval operations.
 * How (Lets Take an example,)
 > If we have a table students, and we want to run the select query:
 `SELECT * FROM STUDENTS WHERE NAME = 'BRUNO'`.
 It will be slower if there is no index on the table.
 But if we create and index on column **name**, it will become faster.

 #### Connection pooling
-DB maintains a “pool” of open connections.
+* What (If I have to talk about connection pooling, I can say that connetcion pooling) Is a technique used in software development to efficiently manage and reuse database connections.
-It is a way to reduce the cost of opening and closing connections.
+* Why (The main advantage of connection pooling) It is a way to reduce the cost of opening and closing connections.It passes connections from one database operation to another as needed.
-It passes connections from one database operation to another as needed.
+* How
 In one of my service we are using Hikari connection pooling.

 ##### SQL vs NoSQL
 #### SQL

-Stands for Structured Query Language.
+* What (If I have to talk about , I can say that) Stands for Structured Query Language.
 Suitable for structured data with predefined schema.
 Data is stored in tables with columns and rows.